 too high and it causes a sharp resonance which can be harsh to listen

-Here is how it sounds: The sweep caps are a great combo.
-6n8 is a trebly sweep that's great for fast single-note riffs and tapping, or when you don't want the heel-end of the stock sweep muddy-ing the sound.
-I liked the stock 10n cap so I left it.
+How it sounds: The sweep caps are a great combo.
+6n8 is a trebly sweep that's great for fast single-note riffs and tapping, or when you don't want the heel-end of the stock sweep making it sound muddy.
 The 22n is very throaty.
 The 47n is really low.
-It almost turns the pedal into a bass wah (a stock bass wah uses 68n).
-The location of the switch knob alows me to switch with my foot on-the-fly.
+It almost turns the pedal into a bass wah (a bass wah uses 68n).
+The location of the switch knob allows me to switch with my foot on-the-fly.

 Wah mode sounds a little beefier than a stock Crybaby because of